vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 from strength exercises, hand gripper exercises, and dead hang exercises.

+## 2024-10-29: resumption of non-vaccine arm hand gripper exercises

+On Tuesday 2024-10-29, as per the plan outlined in my best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md), I resumed hand gripper exercises with my left arm (the non-vaccine arm).

 ## 2024-10-31: skipped exercise due to scheduling issues

-On 2024-10-31, I skipped exercise due to scheduling issues -- I got up late, had a few things to tackle in the morning, and then got into meetings from 10:30 AM till 1 PM.
+On Thursday 2024-10-31, I skipped exercise due to scheduling issues -- I got up late, had a few things to tackle in the morning, and then got into meetings from 10:30 AM till 1 PM.

+## 2024-11-01: resumption of vaccine arm hand gripper exercises

+On Friday 2024-11-01, as per the plan outlined in my best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md), I resumed hand gripper exercises with my right arm (the arm where I had received the vaccine).